HomeDirectoriesThe ROI of Business Listings: Can Directories Really Bring You Business?

 • Branded search volume increases

-Real-world example: A Sheffield bakery invested £1,200 annually in premium directory listings.
+Here’s a real example.
+A Sheffield bakery invested GBP 1,200 a year in premium directory listings.
 Direct ROI?
-Negative £200.
-But their “bakery Sheffield” ranking jumped from page 2 to position 3, generating 50 extra walk-ins monthly worth £2,500.
+Negative GBP 200.
+But their “bakery Sheffield” ranking jumped from page 2 to position 3, generating 50 extra walk-ins a month worth GBP 2,500.
 Total ROI including SEO benefits?
 108%.

 What if you could attribute every pound of revenue influenced by improved local rankings?
-You’d probably discover directories contribute 3-5x more value than direct tracking suggests.
-The challenge lies in measurement, not impact.
+You’d probably find directories contribute 3-5x more value than direct tracking suggests.
+The challenge is measurement, not impact.

 Link equity from authoritative directories boosts your entire web presence.
 A listing on Web Directory or similar quality platforms passes valuable SEO signals to your website.
 Think of it as digital endorsements Google trusts.

 The compound effect surprises most business owners.
 Month 1: minimal impact.
 Month 6: noticeable ranking improvements.
 Month 12: dominant local presence.
-Patience pays dividends in local SEO.
+Patience pays off in local SEO.

-Don’t ignore the review factor.
-Directories that encourage customer reviews provide double benefits – social proof plus fresh content Google loves.
-A plumbing company gained 50 directory reviews, correlating with a 40% increase in organic local traffic.
+Don’t ignore reviews.
+Directories that encourage customer reviews give you two things: social proof plus fresh content Google likes.
+A plumbing company gained 50 directory reviews, which lined up with a 40% increase in organic local traffic.

-Not all industries benefit equally from directories.
-A tattoo parlour and a B2B software company need vastly different strategies.
+Not every industry benefits equally from directories.
+A tattoo parlour and a B2B software company need very different strategies.
 Understanding your industry’s directory market prevents wasted investment.

 High-Performance Industries:

-Home services crush it on directories.
-Plumbers, electricians, roofers – these trades see exceptional ROI because customers need immediate solutions.
-Emergency searches like “blocked drain Sunday night” perfectly match directory functionality.
+Home services do well on directories.
+Plumbers, electricians, roofers see exceptional ROI because customers need immediate solutions.
+Emergency searches like “blocked drain Sunday night” match directory functionality perfectly.

 Restaurants and hospitality thrive on review-heavy platforms.
 TripAdvisor, OpenTable, and similar directories drive important bookings.
-One Brighton restaurant attributes 40% of revenue to directory-sourced diners.
+One Brighton restaurant credits 40% of revenue to directory-sourced diners.

 Professional services (lawyers, accountants, consultants) benefit from credibility-focused directories.
 Bar associations, industry bodies, and professional networks deliver pre-qualified leads worth thousands per client.